msqr1/Vosklet/Examples/README.md

 #### The file Vosklet.js in this folder, used by the examples and the outer [README.md](../README.md), has been set to decompress manually using ```DecompressionStream``` because I can't set a third-party (Github's) server response header.
 You can utilize this if you run into the same situation.
 Otherwise, please use the outer Vosklet.js instead.

 #### The motivation is that it will work right away when put into a HTML file.
-You can just make a local copy and everything out quickly
+You can just make a local copy and try everything out quickly